Orange County Construction Accident Lawyers

 Duty Of Care

 The first step to establishing negligence is to prove the defendant owed a duty of care to the plaintiff.
-Employers, contractors, site managers, and equipment manufacturers must ensure a safe working environment.
+In your case, employers, contractors, site managers, and equipment manufacturers must ensure a safe working environment.
 They must also follow safety regulations, properly train employees, and maintain equipment to protect construction site workers and visitors.

 Breach Of Duty